capncapes/capncapes.github.io/_posts/2023-05-09-google-analytics-4.md

 description: "For years, UA has been the go-to tool for tracking website data.
 However, GA4 has emerged as the next generation of Google Analytics."
 category: MarTech
 tags: ["Google Analytics 4", "data"]
+howto: {
+	title: "How to add a user property to Google Analytics 4 using GTM",
+	description: "Google Analytics 4 user properties are customizable attributes that describe groups of your users.",
+	time: "P0DT0H10M",
+	steps: [
+		{
+			name: "Create a new GA4 property",
+			text: "Create a new Google Analytics 4 property."
+		},
+    {
+			name: "Update tracking codes",
+			text: "Update the tracking code on your website to include the new GA4 snippet and your measurement ID."
+		},
+		{
+			name: "Enable data import",
+			text: "Utilize the data import feature to bring historical data from Universal Analytics into your GA4 property."
+		},
+		{
+			name: "Set up events",
+			text: "Review your existing events in Universal Analytics and recreate them in GA4 using the new event-driven model."
+		},
+    {
+			name: "Set up conversions",
+			text: "Set up conversion events in Settings."
+		},
+		{
+			name: "Explore new features",
+			text: "Experiment with the new tools and features to maximize the value of your analytics data."
+		}
+	]
+}
 featured: false
 published: true
 ---